 Now, if you’re like most people who have ever sewed anything, you probably have one of those hand sewing needle variety packs that always seem to be 20% usable needles, 80% darning needles.
 Well, today is your lucky day, because those darn useless needles are about to become relevant.
 Tapestry or darning needles work great for this because they have blunt tips which won’t poke through the fabric as easily and are often the closest viable object in the vicinity of whatever you are sewing.
 Yarn needles or the singer upholstery repair kit also work well for this.

-Using the largest, bluntest needle you have (whatever that ended up being), thread it with your heaviest duty thread (eg upholstery thread) and double knot it as shown.
-If you don’t have upholstery thread on hand, or you’re dealing with a very stiff fabric and a very narrow strap, you may want to reinforce it by threading it with two threads instead of one, or finding a very thin cord.
+Using the largest, bluntest needle you have (whatever that ended up being), thread it with your heaviest duty thread and double knot it as shown.
+Upholstery thread works well, but if you don’t have that, you can simply double up on a weaker thread or instead use a very thin cord/ribbon if your needle eye is large enough.

 Insertion time!
 If your needle is REALLY blunt, to the point that it has no chance of piercing or catching on your fabric, you can do it business end first.
 Otherwise, it’s usually better to stick it through butt end first.
 It won’t get stuck on things as much.